mvbennett/zshconfigs/README.md

-This repository is used by [Le Wagon](https://www.lewagon.com) students.
+This repository is based on the one used by [Le Wagon](https://www.lewagon.com) students but with some major changes.

 ## Toolset